 So, below you will find several best places to stay in Seattle in Capitol Hill for every pocket with the highest customer ratings.

 Roy Street Commons is only 2 miles from downtown Seattle and the Space Needle.
 Each private micro-studio includes access to 3 common kitchens on-site, which feature a dining table and lounge area.
 Free WiFi is available at the property, too.

-Gaslight Inn Bed & Breakfest is located only 1.4 mi from Pike Place Market.
+Gaslight Inn Bed & Breakfast is located only 1.4 mi from Pike Place Market.
 It’s a romantic little B&B. Most of the rooms have fireplaces, and terraces with views.
-It’s worth to considering this place.
+It’s worth considering this place.

 Four Seasons Hotel Seattle is 1.2 mi from the Space Needle.
 This hotel features a full spa, rooftop infinity pool, and outdoor fireplace.
 Every guest room features Northwest-style decor with wood and stone details.

 Belltown in Seattle – Where to Stay?

 Belltown is the downtown of Seattle.
 It is an upmarket and trendy area of Seattle.
 It’s one of the best places to stay in Seattle because it is the most walkable neighborhood in the city if you prefer sightseeing on foot or you don’t want to rent a car for your trip.
 You will find lots of bars, great restaurants, and shops here.
 Space Needle, Pike Place, the Waterfront, Olympic Sculpture Park, and the Museum of Pop Culture are within walking distance.